Israeladebisi/Python-Data-Visualization-Project/README.md

 ## Prerequisites
 - Make sure you have the latest version of python.
 - Jupyter Notebook or Google colabs.
-- Install contextily, geopandas, matplotlib and descartes.
+- Install contextily, geopandas, matplotlib, geoplot and descartes.

 ## Contributors
 Israeladebisi